AnyverseApp/.github/README.md

 # edurift.org
 ### ~~education rift~~
-Welcome to the official edurift.org Github Repository
+Welcome to the official edurift.org Github Organisation

 Here you can do the following:
 - Make feature requests